abysamross/C_NIX_Programming/README.md

 	This excercise contains a rudimentary generic stack implementation.

-	Generic implies that it can hold data of any type, even derived data ones.
+	Generic implies that it can hold data of any type, even derived ones.

 	The following are the functions/operations in this data structure: